The Guest (2014 American film): Plot

 At school, one of the bullies assaults Luke again, but he fights back by punching him in the face and hitting him with a yardstick.
-After they are both sent to the principal's office, David arrives and coerces the principal to give Luke a month of after-school detention, and threatens litigation if the principal expels him.
+After they are both sent to the principal's office, David and Laura arrive.
+David accuses the principal of not caring about Luke's sexuality and suggests a month of after-school detentions, threatening litigation if Luke is expelled.
 Luke tells David of Anna's suspicions, but promises not to investigate any further or tell anyone else.
 While David helps Laura with the laundry, Major Carver's team attacks the house, but David kills all of them except for Carver.
 His cover blown, David stabs Laura with a kitchen knife.
 He then drives away, and kills Spencer as well.

 Carver picks up Anna and informs her of her parents' deaths.
 He reveals that David was a test subject in a military medical experiment and was "programmed" to kill anyone who might compromise his identity, and is unlikely to be able to stop even if he wanted to.
 Meanwhile, David shoots Kristen in the chest and blows up the restaurant where she and Anna work.
 He goes to the school to kill Luke.
 Carver and Anna arrive at the school before David, and enter a haunted house set up for the Halloween dance.
 David turns off the lights and plays Anna's mix CD, then kills Luke's teacher and Carver with a boxcutter.
 Anna shoots David with Carver's gun, but David stabs her in the leg and attempts to choke her as the gun misfires and damages a light, starting a fire.
 Luke stabs David twice with the butterfly knife, which frees Anna.
 David tells Luke that he did the right thing and gives him a thumbs-up before collapsing.

 Sitting in an ambulance, Anna and Luke overhear the firefighters say that only two corpses were recovered.
 As several firefighters exit the school, Anna notices one of them is limping; he turns to face her, and it is David using the disguise to quietly escape the scene.